Climb aboard the Lapland Express for a fun Christmas experience with Santa, Mrs Claus and their helpers

 How long does the visit last?

 Your visit will last approximately 45 minutes to an hour.
-Dress up warm, Downpatrick is a cold place in winter!
+Dress up warm, Downpatrick can be a cold place in winter!

 Will the queues for Santa be long?

-The Lapland Express is a very popular event, but with pre-booking and online ticketing, queues should be a thing of the past.
-Just don’t arrive too early for your train as you will only be allowed into station 30 minutes before your train.
-With limited numbers this year, we do not expect significant queues or crowding.
+The Lapland Express is a very popular event, but with pre-booking the queues are a thing of the past.
+Just try to not arrive too early for your train, especially if the weather is cold.

 Do I have to pre-book?